BeagleLab/beagle/README.md

 ##Installation

 1. Git clone this repository.
 2. In order to enable this in chrome, you need to open Chrome Settings > Extensions.
-Click 'Load Unpacked Extension', then select the folder you downloaded in the first step.
+Click 'Load Unpacked Extension'.
+Select the `build` folder from within this repository.
-3. Load a pdf in Chrome to maximise usage, or just click on the icon in the search bar on any page.
+3. Go to any page, and click on the icon in the search bar.
+To see best results, click the icon while looking at a pdf.

 ### Developer Installation